Numigi/lucina/README.md

 - `GITHUB_TOKEN` - Github PAT used to publish releases and tags
 - `PERSONAL_TOKEN` - Github PAT used to publish releases and tags

+## Project Documentation

+Additional documentation for the Numigi Lucina project can be found at [docs.numi.tools](https://docs.numi.tools).